chrismhodgson/jekyll-jamiesmithestates-skylith/_posts/2025-10-04-Lucys-Farm-Barns.md

 image: Lucys-Farm-Barns-Blog.jpg
 ---

-<p>This is an exceptional development of 3 barn style dwellings,
-located in the picturesque village of Harpsden.
-Lucy's Farm Barns have been designed to reflect the history of trhe former farmyard, whilst maximising the beatuiful views over the adjoining farmland.
-Completion Spring 2026.</p>
+<p>The development of Lucy's Farm Barns in Harpsden is expected to be completed in spring 2026.</p>